 A mentioned above, there is no agreed upon pathologic finding with which to diagnosis a person as having IC.
 Accordingly, the true prevalence of IC is hard to determine.
 Patients presenting to physicians with the symptoms mentioned are often given a different diagnosis, such as a urinary tract infection or prostatitis.
-In the past it was felt that at least 700,000 people in the United States have IC, but that number is now believed to be much greater.
+It is felt that at least 700,000 people in the United States have IC.
 IC affects people of all races and ages, and is more common in women than in men.

 What Causes IC?